alexjvr1/Rtemp.v2/CHPhylogeography.md

 First I need to extract the populations from the VCF data set.
 But the vcf file needs to be indexed first.

-Bcftools is useful for subsetting a vcf file:
+Vcftools is useful for subsetting a vcf file:

+This took a long time to run!
 ```
 vcftools --vcf CH_6.100.vcf --keep PhyloNames.txt --recode --out CH.Phylo.vcf
 ```